elastic/kibana/packages/kbn-coloring/src/shared_components/color_mapping/README.md

 };
 ```

-The function `getColorFactory` has the following type:
+The function `getColorFactory` is a curry function where, given the model, a palette getter, the theme mode (dark/light) and a list of categories, returns a function that can be used to pick the right color based on a given category.

 ```ts
 function getColorFactory(
   model: ColorMapping.Config,